dnovischi/nhmrs/README.md

        ├── new_environment.py
        └── scenario.py
    ```
+3. Import kinematics from `nhmrs.kinematics`
-3. Update `pyproject.toml` to include the new package
+4. Update `pyproject.toml` to include the new packages
-4. Add documentation and demo
+5. Add documentation and demo in `docs/`
+6. Follow the MPE2-style structure for consistency

 ## Configuration